 How to visit Costa Rica as a family with A&K: Enjoy a 12-night Active Costa Rica holiday from £4,570 per person.

 Why?
 What many of us want is simply a holiday in a place we love, whether we’ve seen it with our own eyes or just on the screen or the page.

 Where?
 The world’s greatest open-air museum, Egypt offers the kind of bucket-list experiences that many travellers dreamt of while sheltering at home.
 With the construction of the new Grand Egyptian Museum, much of the tourism infrastructure surrounding the pyramids has been moved underground to rewild the Giza Plateau, as can be seen in the new Kenneth Branagh adaptation of Death on the Nile, premiering in September 2021.

 How to visit Egypt with A&K: Enjoy a seven-night Highlights of Egypt holiday from £3,150 per person.

 Why?
 As much as we liked going wild in our country and enjoyed adventures on our own doorsteps, we’re itching to explore further afield once more.

 Where?
 Wild and wonderful Patagonia.
 This vast region of spectacular scenery straddles Chile and Argentina and sits between the Pacific and the Atlantic.
 In Patagonia, people are few and far between.
 It’s the perfect place for an epic adventure, while learning how climate change affects this part of the world.

 How to visit Patagonia with A&K?
-Experience Patagonia with your 14-night Planet Earth: Explore Patagonia itinerary.
+Experience Patagonia with our 17-night Patagonia – past, present & future itinerary.